arXiv/arxiv-submission-core/README.md

   client-facing services, including the API service.
 This is close (but not identical) to what is run in production.

-This project is in its early stages, and has been subject to considerable churn.
-As a consequence, test coverage, documentation, and verification are incomplete.
-We will actively address these issues as we go along.

 ## Related components/dependencies